Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--JXPsTlJIiI,764.764,791.4573333333334.md

 ### Transcript

-> satisfactory building what building would you be i'd be a biomass burner i'd be a biomass burner really [ __ ] simple and basic uh i thought that we would ask snoop this as well and see what he said um and he said that his favorite is a steel furnace okay oh and by the way for those wondering simon would definitely be the superposition oscillator you know it's not even a building it's just an
+> satisfactory building what building would you be i'd be a biomass burner i'd be a biomass burner really [ __ ] simple and basic uh i thought that we would ask snoop this as well and see what he said um and he said that his favorite is a steel furnace okay oh and by the way for those wondering simon would definitely be the superposition oscillator you know it's not even a building it's just an enigma